Do You Need an LLC for an Online Business? (Complete Guide)

 Business people discussing LLC

-No, you don't legally need an LLC to run an online business, but it's often a smart move for liability protection and tax benefits.
+No, you don't legally need an LLC to run an online business.
+But it's often a smart move for liability protection and tax benefits.

 Understanding Business Structures for Online Businesses